HandS3C: 3D Hand Mesh Reconstruction with State Space Spatial Channel Attention from RGB images: Experiments

 \subsection{Ablation Study}

-In order to validate the effectiveness of the HandS3C method, we further analyze the different attention modules.
-The results of the ablation experiments on different datasets are shown in Tables \ref{table4}-\ref{table6}.
-On the FreiHand and DEXYCB datasets, we perform three experiments, i.e., Baseline, Adding Self-Attention Module, and Adding S3C Module, as a way to validate that our proposed S3C is able to expand the effective receptive field while enhancing the hand features.
-On the HO3D dataset, we conducted five experiments: baseline, adding a self-attention module, adding a traditional state-space attention module (SSA), adding a serial state-space spatial-channel attention module (serial-S3C), and adding a parallel state-space spatial-channel attention module (S3C).
-With this approach, we demonstrate that a state-space model with added channel information enhances the ability to extract hand features under occlusion, with a wider effective receptive field, and the effectiveness of the parallel structure.
+In order to verify the effectiveness of the HandS3C method, we further analyzed different attention modules.
+On the FreiHand and DEXYCB datasets, we conducted three experiments: baseline, adding a self-attention module, and adding an S3C module.
+On the HO3D dataset, we supplemented these three ablation experiments with experiments on the traditional state-space attention module (SSA) and the serial state-space spatial channel attention module (serial-S3C).
+With these ablation experiments, we demonstrate that the state-space model with added channel information can improve the ability to extract occluded partial hand features while extending the effective sensory field enhancement, and verify the effectiveness of the parallel structure.
+The results are summarized in Tables \ref{table1}-\ref{table3}.